 The following criteria are relative to both tiers of the Direct Lending Program:

-Financial assistance is available to participate in the financing of fixed assets for creditworthy manufacturing concerns, distribution centers, technology-based service companies and other business classifications currently targeted by the West Virginia Development Office meeting WVEDA’s job creation criteria.
+Financial assistance is available to participate in the financing of fixed assets for creditworthy manufacturing concerns, distribution centers, technology-based service companies and other business classifications currently targeted by the West Virginia Development Office meeting WVEDA’s job creation and retention objectives.
 The applicant may be an existing or prospective West Virginia business.

 WVEDA can participate up to 45% in eligible fixed assets of qualifying projects and share a first lien on such assets with the participating lender, who also may participate up to 45%.
 The borrower must inject at least 10% equity into the project.

 Eligible fixed assets include the purchase of land, site preparation, building acquisition, construction or renovation, machinery and equipment.
 Rolling stock, such as trucks and forklifts, is not eligible.
 In addition, WVEDA does not finance working capital or inventory under these programs and does not refinance existing debt.

 The loan term is generally 15 years for real estate intensive projects and 5 to 10 years for equipment projects.

 A personal guarantee of any owner with 20% or more of the subject business is required.
 An Irrevocable Letter of Credit, with WVEDA as beneficiary, for the full amount of the WVEDA loan participation may be substituted for a personal guarantee.
 If the business has no controlling stockholders, alternative surety structure is needed.

 Applications are subject to review and approval based upon job creation/retention and economic benefits to the State of West Virginia, as well as credit evaluation by WVEDA.